mossprescott/spelling-bee/README.md

 player's score and each friend's score is shown below the word list.

-Score bubbles for each friend work just like the main score display, except that the total score shown is shown to the right of the bubbles to make it easier to read.
-Note: the score shown is each players' actual total score, including words they found which are not shown anywhere in the UI (because the current player  hasn't found them.)
+Score bubbles for each friend work just like the main score display, except that the total score is shown to the right of the bubbles to make it easier to read.
+Note: the score shown is each players' actual total score, including words they found which don't appear anywhere in the UI (because the current player hasn't found them.)

 The name and score of the current player (that's you!) are shown in **bold**.
 Otherwise it just shows the same score as appears at the top of the page.

 When a number appears in parens after a friend's score, it shows the points that friend has earned for words which you do *not* have.
-For example, if a friend has found all the words you have, but also has one additional 5-letter word that you don't, "(5)" will be shown.
+For example, if a friend has found all the words you have, but also has one additional 5-letter word that you don't, "(5)" will appear.

 The last row of scores shows the score for the whole ***Group***, which is the total point value of all words found by the player and any of the friends.
 The maximum score possible for the day